Marco-Congedo/Eegle.jl/docs/src/documents/BCI Databases Overview.md

 ### CSV format

-The goal with the CSV format is to universalize the raw data of each database and establish a common structure format.
+The goal with the CSV format is to universalize the raw data of each database and establish a common structure format that can be easily read using any programming language.
 The CSV files are organized as follows:

 - First column: timestamps of the samples